You Are Never Too Old for a Mother Daughter Trip

 I travel with my father quite often, but this was just going to be a mother daughter trip.
 I have found that as I get older, I love traveling with each of them separately.
 I always end up seeing them differently or learn new things when I travel with them individually.
 Maybe it’s because my whole life I saw them as a couple, and I really enjoy building individual memories with them too.

-I decided to take my mom to Ireland because at 83 years old, this was likely her last big overseas trip she may take.
+I decided to take my mom to Ireland because, at 83 years old, this was likely the last big overseas trip she might take.
 I feel so fortunate that her health has been great for 83 years old, however it seems like each year her arthritis affects her mobility even more.
 She has wanted to go to Ireland for as long as I can remember, and I knew if I wasn’t going to take her now, I might miss out on my chance to do so.

 My mom was diagnosed with it when she was 55 and me at 48.
-Thanks to a manic travel schedule this year with lots of long haul flights, I too have had a rough year struggling with a lot of back pain.
-However, I find if I keep active, and keep stretching, it is normally better.
+Thanks to a manic travel schedule this year with lots of long-haul flights, I, too, have had a rough year struggling with a lot of back pain.
+However, I find that if I keep active and keep stretching, it is normally better.
 I was hoping that it would be the same for her.

 One of the hardest parts about her arthritis is that it’s unpredictable.
-Sometimes it acts up and she can’t sleep or get around well, and then other times she’s great.
-It’s frustrating for her, but kudos to her as she worked hard for the 2nd half of the summer doing more physical therapy, and getting out and walking a mile every day so she could be ready for traveling.
+Sometimes, it acts up, and she can’t sleep or get around well, but other times, she’s great.
+It’s frustrating for her, but kudos to her as she worked hard for the 2nd half of the summer doing more physical therapy and getting out and walking a mile every day so she could be ready for traveling.
 I’m happy to say I think it all paid off.

 If you are affected by arthritis, I ask you to please consider taking a few minutes and complete theLive Yes!
 INSIGHTS survey here.There are currently 54 million Americans living with arthritis (that’s 1 in 4) and now is the time to rally together and collect important data that will help shape the future for those living with this disease.

-I coupled this mother daughter trip with my Ottsworld Ireland Tour.
-My mother and I spent the first 3 days on our own in Northern Ireland, and then joined up with my tour group in Country Mayo for a week of travel out along the Wild Atlantic Way!
+I coupled this mother-daughter trip with my Ottsworld Ireland Tour.
+My mother and I spent the first three days on our own in Northern Ireland and then joined up with my tour group in Country Mayo for a week of travel out along the Wild Atlantic Way!

 I’ve always said that Ireland has some of the friendliest people in the world, and when you travel with your elderly mother there, they become even more friendly and helpful!